Table of Contents

 Flexible Yet Specific

-The openness of the plan, and the way it unfolds as a gallery of changing atmospheres is a boon for social gatherings, just as it works as a perpetual exhibition space for artists.
-“It’s a very specific house,” says Hildebrand, “but it’s flexible at the same time.”
+The openness of the plan and the way it unfolds as a gallery of changing atmospheres is a boon for social gatherings, just as it works as a perpetual exhibition space for artists.
+“It’s a very specific house,” says Christina Hildebrand, “but it’s flexible at the same time.”

 Balancing an Inner and Outer Life

-Walls are hung with sculpture, paintings and drawings.
+Walls are hung with sculptures, paintings, and drawings.
 Custom wood nooks are stacked with books and even colorful shoes are placed neatly along the path.
-“We are always using the space as an exhibition space,” says Muller.
+“We are always using the space as an exhibition space,” says Manfred Muller.
 In order to accommodate the heft of weighty sculptures and canvases, the interior walls have been reinforced with an added layer of plywood.

-“I can hang here a 300-kilogram [660-pound] piece of artwork here,” adds Muller, tapping the wall.
+“I can hang here a 300-kilogram 660-pound piece of artwork here,” adds Manfred Muller, tapping the wall.
 For the designers, presenting the residence as a continuous exhibition space was accomplished by viewing it as a continuous thread—thematically and functionally—throughout the home.

 On the third level, the thread culminates in master living quarters that own the entire floor, complete with a spacious bathroom suite and a bedroom with a cleverly hidden walk-in closet and storage.